 The applicant must provide a financial assurance compliance plan that describes their ability to comply with the state regulating agency requirements for financial assurance instruments to guarantee performance, and any other financial terms and conditions that may be applied.
-Wave energy facilities or devices shall comply with the requirements of

-ORS 274.867,14 and the implementing administrative rules of the Department of State Lands, OAR 141-140-0080 and OAR 141-140-0090.
+Wave energy facilities or devices shall comply with the requirements of ORS 274.867 (Wave energy; financial assurance; rules), 17 and the administrative rules issued by the Department of State Lands OAR 141-140-0080 and OAR 141-140-0090 to implement this statutory authority.